-Most mobile apps are developed for companies by independent contractors rather than in-house by employees.
+Most mobile apps are developed for companies by independent contractors per a mobile app development agreement rather than in-house by employees.

 However, misunderstanding frequently occurs because the scope of work is not clearly defined.